WeAreProductive/drawing-DApp/drawing-rollups-py/README.md

 # inspect requests - endpoints and response

-/drawings/all - returns all drawings data grouped by uuid /drawings/all/owner/{address}
+/drawings/all - returns all drawings grouped by uuid with pagination

+/drawings/owner/{address} - returns all drawings for a given address grouped by uuid with pagination drawing/{uuid} - returns single drawing data for the given uuid